 There's no reason to own gold in U.S. dollar terms, commodities trader Dennis Gartman said Monday.» Read More

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-The dollar got stronger and commodities prices were lower, as a result.
+More downward pressure on oil today, as WTI fell under $86/barrel.

 CNBC's Bertha Coombs discusses the day's activity in the commodities markets.
-Crude continues to head south, even though geopolitical events keep a floor around the low $90s.
+WTI fell to $88 before rebounding later in the day.